Hyperphenylalaninemia

 Hyperphenylalaninemia is a medical condition characterized by mildly or strongly elevated concentrations of the amino acid phenylalanine in the blood.
 Phenylketonuria (PKU) can result in severe hyperphenylalaninemia.
-Phenylalanine concentrations ([phe]) are routinely screened in newborns by the neonatal heel prick (Guthrie test), which takes a few drops of blood from the heel of the infant.
-Standard [phe] concentrations in unaffected persons are about 60µM: [phe] concentrations in persons with untreated phenylketonuria may be many times that (600µM to 2400µM), which indicate that the child is at risk for severe intellectual disability.
-Phenylketonuria is classed as an autosomal recessive condition: in heterozygous form, [phe] shows a moderate elevation, perhaps two-fold over that of unaffected homozygotes, which is classified as hyperphenylalaninemia (hyper- + phenylalanine + -emia = high [phe] in blood).
+Phenylalanine concentrations are routinely screened in newborns by the neonatal heel prick (Guthrie test), which takes a few drops of blood from the heel of the infant.
+Standard phenylalanine concentrations in unaffected persons are about 2-6mg/dl (120–360 μmol/L) phenylalanine concentrations in those with untreated hyperphenylalaninemia can be up to 20 mg/dL (1200 μmol/L).
+Measurable IQ deficits are often detected as phenylalanine levels approach 10 mg/dL (600 mol/L).
+Phenylketonuria (PKU)-like symptoms, including more pronounced developmental defects, skin irritation, and vomiting, may appear when phenylalanine levels are near 20 mg/dL (1200 mol/L).Hyperphenylalaninemia is a recessive hereditary metabolic disorder that is caused by the body's failure to convert phenylalanine to tyrosine as a result of the entire or partial absence of the enzyme phenylalanine hydroxylase.

 Symptoms and signs

 The coloration of the skin, hair, and eyes is different in children with PKU.
 This is caused by low levels of tyrosine, whose metabolic pathway is blocked by deficiency of PAH.
 Another skin alteration that might occur is the presence of irritation or dermatitis.

 The child's behaviour may be influenced as well due to augmented levels of phenethylamine which in turn affects levels of other amines in the brain.
 Psychomotor function may be affected and observed to worsen progressively.